Yashika2244-hub/Banking-Data-Excel-Project-/README.md

 Used INDEX-MATCH to fetch Branch Name using Branch Code.

 🔸 Conditional Formatting:
-Applied to Transaction Amount column to highlight outliers using percentile-based logic.
+Applied to Transaction Amount column to highlight outliers using percentile-based logic(IQR).

 🔸 Dashboard Creation:
 Created KPI Summary: